MManja792/rdkservices/docs/api/DataCapturePlugin.md

 Requests the audio driver to capture an audio sample from the specified stream and then delivers the stream sample to a specified URL.
 Supported streams:
 * `primary` - The stream going to the analog output and the stream included in the HDMI output.
 This is the only stream that is valid when the request is made through a voice request.
 * `secondary` - The stream is captured from a secondary decoder.
-A potential use case includes initiating a capture from a screen overlay where the user has a choice between primary or secondary audio (or the type of audio output to which the user listens â€“ TV or Bluetooth).
+A potential use case includes initiating a capture from a screen overlay where the user has a choice between primary or secondary audio (or the type of audio output to which the user listens – TV or Bluetooth).

 ### Events